isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

 ~~~~~~~~~~~

 The ``kea-shell`` provides a REST client for the Kea Control Agent (CA).
-It takes command as a command-line parameter that is being sent to CA
+It takes commands as a command-line parameter that is sent to the CA
 with proper JSON encapsulation.
 Optional arguments may be specified on
 the standard input.
 The request is sent via HTTP and a response is
 retrieved, displayed on the standard output.
 Basic HTTP authentication
-and HTTPS i.e. TLS transport are supported.
+and HTTPS, i.e. TLS transport, are supported.

 Arguments